chrisgaunt/nihongonotes/docs/cards-example.md

 ---
-title: Nihongo Notes - Japanese Study Resources
+title: Nihongo Notes - Cards
 description: Nihongo Notes is a collection of my personal notes and resources from learning Japanese.
 hide: toc navigation
 ---